Chalarangelo/30-seconds-of-code/content/snippets/js/s/is-leap-year.md

 ---
-title: Check for leap year
+title: Check if a year is a leap year in JavaScript
+shortTitle: Leap year check
-type: snippet
+type: tip
 language: javascript
 tags: [date]
 cover: flowering-hills
+excerpt: Having a hard time wrapping your head around the math involved in checking for leap years?
+You might not need to!
-dateModified: 2020-10-20
+dateModified: 2024-05-26
 ---

-Checks if the given `year` is a leap year.

-- Use the `Date` constructor, setting the date to February 29th of the given `year`.
-- Use `Date.prototype.getMonth()` to check if the month is equal to `1`.
+A [leap year](https://en.wikipedia.org/wiki/Leap_year) is a year that is evenly divisible by 4, except for end-of-century years, which must be divisible by 400.

+While detecting a leap year via code sounds like a lot of work, there's a method that **doesn't really involve any math** whatsoever.
+Using the `Date` object, you can easily check if a given year is a leap year.

+All you have to do is use the `Date()` constructor to create an object for **February 29th of the given year**.
+If the month is February, then `Date.prototye.getMonth()` will return `1` (since months are zero-based in JavaScript), meaning it's a **leap year**.
+If the month is not February, the date will be set to March 1st, which means it's **not a leap year**.

 ```js
 const isLeapYear = year => new Date(year, 1, 29).getMonth() === 1;